-• The reproductive ability of the planted species, by evaluating the vigor of flowering and fruiting

-• The spread of the species beyond the planted area, by tracking any new individuals present health

-• The presence or absence of native competitors by evaluating understory species present

-• Forest health: insects and diseases present and understory or seedling

-- Ecological effects within plant/forest community - Effects on wildlife - Is the non-native species meeting the intended objective
+- The reproductive ability of the planted species, by evaluating the vigor of flowering and fruiting - The spread of the species beyond the planted area, by tracking any new individuals present - The presence or absence of native competitors by evaluating understory species present - Forest health: insects and diseases present and understory or seedling health - Ecological effects within plant/forest community - Effects on wildlife - Whether the non-native species is meeting the intended objective

-Non-Native Plant Monitoring Template
+Non-Native Plant Monitoring Form

 BOF monitors non-native plantings in accordance with FSC's standards.
-Please use this data sheet to collect information on plantings in your district for species in the "Avoid planting unless special circumstances or situations" list from the Planting & Seeding Guidelines.
-Each non-native plant should be monitored once during the five-year period after its establishment.
-Each non-native species should be monitored once during the 5-10-year period (as determined in the monitoring plan) after its establishment.
+Please use this data sheet to collect information on plantings in your district for species in the "Avoid planting unless special circumstances or situations" list from the Planting & Seeding Guidelines and trees/shrubs deemed acceptable to "Plant only in Special Circumstances or Situations" on state forest land with monitoring as per the Assessment Guidance for the Use of Non-Native Trees & Shrubs.
+Each non-native species should be monitored once during the 5-10-year period after its establishment.

-Date: Collected by: Reason for revegetation/tree planting (e.g. log landing, hau ul road, wildlife opening, pest damage): Lat/Long: #: Compartment and/or Sale Date seeded/planted: Date and rate fertilized: Rough size (square or linear feet): % Bare soil: Other treatments (e.g. shelterwood, herbicide, prescribed fire, etc., and date): Species planted (including relative rates of application):
+District: Date c: Collected by: Reason for revegetation/tr ree planting (e.g. log landing, haul road, wildlife opening, pest damage): Lat/Long: Compartment and/or Sale #: Date seeded/planted: Date and rate fertilized: Rough size (square or linea ar feet): % Bare soil: Other treatments (e.g. she Iterwood, herbicide, prescribed fire, etc., and date): Species planted (including relative rates of application):

-Species Observed in Revegetated/Replanted area (following establishment)':
+Species Observed in Revegetated/Replanted area (following establishment):